Sirenia (band): 2008–2011: The 13th Floor and The Enigma of Life

-2010–2011: The Enigma of Life

-On 8 July 2010, the band announced that they started recording a new album.
-It was finished in November, and will be titled The Enigma of Life.
+On 8 July 2010, the band announced that they had started recording a new album.
+It was finished in November, and is titled The Enigma of Life.
 It was released on 21 January 2011.

 The first single, "The End of It All", was released on 21 December 2010 as a digital download.

 On 19 April 2011, Michael left Sirenia to put in more time on his own bands and projects.
 Jan Erik Soltvedt joined the band and filled in as the lead guitarist.
 Soltvedt accompanied Sirenia on their American and European tours in 2011, including the Gallus Sonorus Musicallis festival (GSM Fest) held in June 2011 in Barcelos, Portugal, and the Wacken Festival in Germany, held in August.

-On 16 July 2011, and as one of their most important performances of that year, was held at the famous heavy metal festival Masters of Rock, which takes place annually in the city of Vizovice, Czech Republic.
-Previously, their first and only participation dates from 2008.
+On 16 July 2011, one of their most important performances of that year was held at the famous heavy metal festival Masters of Rock, which takes place annually in the city of Vizovice, Czech Republic.
+Their only former appearance at the fsetival was in 2008.

 By the end of July and the beginning of August 2011, Sirenia made their second Latin American tour, which took them back to countries such as Mexico, Brazil, Argentina and for the first time to Peru and Chile in October.

-2012–2013: Perils of the Deep Blue
+2012–2016: Perils of the Deep Blue, The Seventh Life Path and Ailyn's departure

-On 16 October 2012 Sirenia announced that they have entered the studio to record their next album for an early 2013 release.
-The band on their sixth album, "The progress on the new album is going very well — we feel confident that the sixth Sirenia album will have some nice surprises up its sleeve, as we've been determined to make this record somewhat different from the previous two albums".
+On 16 October 2012 Sirenia announced that they had entered the studio to record their next album for an early 2013 release.
+The band said of the album "The progress on the new album is going very well — we feel confident that the sixth Sirenia album will have some nice surprises up its sleeve, as we've been determined to make this record somewhat different from the previous two albums".

 On 13 April 2013 the band announced the title of their album on their Facebook page: Perils of the Deep Blue.
 Their single "Seven Widows Weep" was released through Nuclear Blast on 12 May 2013.
 On 3 June 2013, the official music video of the song was released.
 It was filmed in April of the same year in Serbia by iCODE Team.

 Perils of the Deep Blue represented the first Sirenia album in US charts, such as the Billboard Hard Rock Albums and the Heatseekers Albums.